Editorial Standards

 Listed Property, What Actually Counts In 2025

 Listed property includes passenger automobiles and other transportation property.
-Publication 946 also treats property used for entertainment and, in certain cases, computers as listed property.
+Publication 946 also treats property used for entertainment as listed property (note: computers and peripheral equipment were removed from the listed property definition for property placed in service after December 31, 2017, so the 50% business-use test does not apply to computers acquired after that date).
 What matters for you is the substantiation.
-If business use is 50% or less, you must switch to ADS straight line and you cannot take accelerated benefits.
+If business use is 50% or less, you must switch to ADS straight line and you cannot take accelerated benefits (and once triggered, the ADS straight-line requirement applies every remaining year of the recovery period, not just the current year).
 Keep business‑use logs and, for vehicles, contemporaneous mileage that distinguishes business miles from commuting.

 Reviewer cue: if an engagement file has a vehicle on Part V with no mileage log, stop the review and request it.
 Without it, you risk disallowance or recapture.